bbauska/webdev-G4G/08-aiImageGenerator/README.md

 </ul>

 <h2>Types of Learning in AI</h2>
-Learning in Artificial Intelligence (AI) refers to the process by which a system improves its performance on a task over time through experience, data or interaction with the environment.
+<p>Learning in Artificial Intelligence (AI) refers to the process by which a system
+improves its performance on a task over time through experience, data or interaction with the environment.</p>

 <h3>1.
 Supervised Learning</h3>
-In Supervised Learning model are trained on labeled dataset to learn the mapping from inputs to outputs.
-Various algorithms are:
+<p>In Supervised Learning model are trained on labeled dataset to learn the mapping from
+inputs to outputs.
+Various algorithms are:</p>

 <ul>
   <li><a href="https://www.geeksforgeeks.org/supervised-machine-learning/">